No. 20 Gonzaga routs Santa Clara

+Everybody got in on the act as Gonzaga put on a clinic on both ends of the court Saturday night.

-Silas Melson scored 19 points to lead a typically balanced Gonzaga attack, and the No. 20 Zags rolled to an easy 101-52 win over Santa Clara on Saturday at the McCarthey Athletic Center in Spokane, Wash.
+Silas Melson scored 19 points to lead seven different Zags in double figures, and No. 20 Gonzaga rolled to an easy 101-52 win over Santa Clara on Saturday at the McCarthey Athletic Center in Spokane, Wash.

 Gonzaga (12-3, 2-0 WCC) raced to a 22-4 lead, pushed its advantage to 27 at halftime and to 40 nine minutes into the second half.